ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

     -   Do I have permission to run it?
     -   Do I have permission to publish the results I obtained with this program?

-# The Case of GitHub

--   When you registered on GitHub, you had to agree to its [*Terms of service*](https://docs.github.com/en/github/site-policy/github-terms-of-service).

--   How many of you have read them? 👀

--   Do you know what the average user could do with the code you published on GitHub for this course?

-# *GitHub's terms of service*

--   Even if you have published code on GitHub, you remain the owner of the code.

--   But you obviously give GitHub the right to keep a copy of the code on their server (in legal terms it's called "content," because it also includes other types of files, such as images and Markdown text).

--   You also give GitHub permission to [**display**](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#5-license-grant-to-other-users) your *content*, and to allow users to download it.

--   What you do **not** necessarily guarantee to users is the ability to compile, modify, or run your code, let alone use the results produced by it in a publication!

 # Your repositories

--   From the way I asked you to create your repositories, I imagine that none of you have added a `LICENSE` or `LICENSE.md` file.
+-   From the way I asked you to create your repositories, I reckon that none of you have added a `LICENSE` or `LICENSE.md` file.

 -   This is a text file that specifies the user's rights: if this file does not exist in the repository, the user is **not** authorized to compile your code, nor to run it, etc. You must give your explicit consent!